This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Transcription in Prokaryotes : Initiation”.

 d) Increase in rate of random transcription

-6. You wanted to isolate active RNA polymerase (with a part of transcript associated with it ) from cellular mix.
-For this you perform an immunoprecipitation with anti sigma antibody.
+6. You wanted to isolate active RNA polymerase (with a part of the transcript associated with it ) from cellular mix.
+For this, you perform an immunoprecipitation with anti sigma antibody.
 Then you check the precipitate.
 What will you observe?

 a) RNA polymerase with transcript

 d) DNA with associated RNA polymerase and a transcript